 MSc Programme in Agricultural Economics

-Development of the agricultural sector is recognized as an important factor in the economic growth of most developing countries.
+Development of the agricultural sector is recognized as an important factor in the economic growth of all developing countries.
 This recognition has led to a growing interest among governments and development agencies to support business development and integration of farmers in markets and value chains.
-As a consequence of the increasing globalization and internationalization of markets, agricultural value chains are becoming ever more global.
+As a consequence of the increasing globalization and internationalization of markets, agricultural value chains are becoming ever more global and complex.
 Local farmers and agribusinesses are offered new opportunities by this increasing globalization as well as urbanization.
 However, participating in local, national and global markets is not without challenges as farmers are often faced with many institutional and economic barriers and lack access to inputs, information and capacity building.

 Professionals working in the agricultural sector need to understand the inherent complexity of agriculture-based value chains and the dynamic interaction among different types of actors.
-In this course we aim to provide the participants with knowledge and skills to analyze agricultural value chains in developing countries.
+In this course we aim to provide the participants with knowledge, skills and competences to analyse agricultural value chains in developing countries.
 The course will address the following main topics:

 The role of the agricultural sector in developing economies

 Different value chain analysis approaches for value chain development and research

 Value chain trade-related issues such as value addition, value distribution, transaction cost, and innovation and upgrading

 Value chain management-related issues such as chain governance, institutional setting and enabling environment, and the roles of civil society, the private sector and the State

 Value chain interventions from different actors including NGOs, businesses, international traders, wholesalers and retailers

 Poverty aspects and smallholders’ access to markets, including farmer cooperatives, partnerships, and outgrower schemes